redhat-developer/service-binding-operator/CONTRIBUTING.md

     my-bug-fix upstream/master` (Here `upstream` is alias for the remote repo)
 - Make commits of logical units
 - Make sure your commit messages are in [the proper format][commit-message].
-  Also include any related GitHub issue references in the commit message.
 - Push your changes to a topic branch in your fork of the repository
 - Submit a pull request